Violet & Daisy (2013)

 Nate’s Grade: D+

-Posted on December 5, 2013, in 2013 Movies and tagged alexis bledel, bad movies, dark comedy, geoffrey fletcher, james gandolfini, killers as leads, quirky, saoirse ronan.
+Posted on December 5, 2013, in 2013 Movies and tagged alexis bledel, dark comedy, geoffrey fletcher, james gandolfini, killers as leads, quirky, saoirse ronan.
 Bookmark the permalink.
 Leave a comment.